mdn/content/files/en-us/learn/css/css_layout/legacy_layout_methods/index.md

 To fix this we still need to include our `span` classes to provide a width that will replace the value used by `flex-basis` for that element.

-They also don’t respect the grid used by the items above because they don’t know anything about it.
+They also don't respect the grid used by the items above because they don't know anything about it.

 Flexbox is **one-dimensional** by design.
 It deals with a single dimension, that of a row or a column.
-We can’t create a strict grid for columns and rows, meaning that if we are to use flexbox for our grid, we still need to calculate percentages as for the floated layout.
+We can't create a strict grid for columns and rows, meaning that if we are to use flexbox for our grid, we still need to calculate percentages as for the floated layout.

-In your project you might still choose to use a flexbox ‘grid’ due to the additional alignment and space distribution capabilities flexbox provides over floats.
+In your project you might still choose to use a flexbox 'grid' due to the additional alignment and space distribution capabilities flexbox provides over floats.
 You should, however, be aware that you are still using a tool for something other than what it was designed for.
 So you may feel like it is making you jump through additional hoops to get the end result you want.

 ## Third party grid systems